 The pay-as-you-use policy ensures that you only pay for the resources you actually use.
 There are no hidden costs associated with the always-on mode of servers.
 Developers need to pay for the actually utilized resource and not for the 24*7 availability even when your resource is inactive/idle or your code is not running.

-If you chose serverless, you don’t need to worry about several security issues like DDoS attack, OS dependencies, bots and scrapers, and others.
+If you chose serverless, you don’t need to worry about several security issues like DDoS attacks, OS dependencies, bots and scrapers, and others.
 Serverless service providers enforce runtime validation and authentication which makes it a more reliable, secure, and well-organized architecture.

 However, along with plenty of advantages, there are some serious drawbacks too.